 Preheat your oven to 400 degrees F. Brown the ground beef in a cast-iron pan over medium heat with avocado oil and taco seasoning (while breaking it up as it cooks).
 When the meat is no longer pink, remove the pan from the heat and add the drained tomatoes to the mix.

 Bake the wonton taco cups for about 8 minutes in the oven but make sure to keep an eye on them!
 They brown quickly.
-And when they’re cooked, remove them from the pans and garnish each with freshly-diced tomatoes, a dollop of sour cream, sliced green onions and an olive.
+And when they’re cooked, remove them from the pans and garnish each with freshly-diced tomatoes, a dollop of sour cream, sliced green onions, and olive.

 Main Courses To Prepare For Your Fiesta